willfaustino/LastStopShop/README.md

 ### My Performance

 I am quite satisfied with the final result.
-I managed to do everything within the deadline and with good code.
+I managed to do everything within the deadline of 24 hours.
 However, there is always room for improvement.
 If I were to continue working on this project, I would add:

 A combat system,
 A player progression system,
 A story and interactions with the mysterious vendor, More animations in the scenes,
 It would probably be a roguelike game.

-### Playing the Game

-You play the game with a combination of mouse (UI interactions) and keyboard (in-game interactions).
-WASD to move and E to interact.

-In-game interactions include:
-The sign outside the store,
-The entrance and exit doors,
-The vendor,
-The coin purse on the table to the left of the room.
-Adds 10 coins to the total.

-Thank you for your time!
-I am looking forward to your feedback!

-William.